SouchenOu/Docker/README.md

 --> to build image. --> docker build -t (name of your choise to your image)  . (. here means our dockerfile it is in the the current dir)

---> to run a container --> docker container run (give the id of the image  you build)
+--> to run a container --> docker container run (give the id or the name  of the image  you build)

 ---> to see  running containers -->  docker ps